dylanpieper/ShinySurveyJS-Template/readme.md

 # ShinySurveyJS

 Host multiple surveys in a single **Shiny** app using **SurveyJS** and **PostgreSQL**.
-Perfect for organizations needing to manage multiple questionnaires with dynamic field configurations and participant tracking.

 ![](ShinySurveyJS.png)

 ## Overview

-ShinySurveyJS integrates the front-end flexibility of the [SurveyJS](https://surveyjs.io/) Javascript library with the bank-end capabilities of [Shiny](https://shiny.posit.co/) to create a scalable survey hosting solution.
-While there are excellent Shiny survey packages like [surveydown](https://github.com/surveydown-dev/surveydown) and [shinysurveys](https://github.com/jdtrat/shinysurveys) , they rely on Shiny for UI development and are limited to a single survey per server.
-ShinySurveyJS takes a different approach by leveraging SurveyJS's frontend capabilities, enabling multiple surveys on one server with rich features and dynamic configurations.
+ShinySurveyJS integrates the front-end flexibility of the [SurveyJS](https://surveyjs.io/) Javascript library with the back-end capabilities of [Shiny](https://shiny.posit.co/) to plug-in to a database and create dynamic survey user experiences.
+While there are excellent Shiny survey packages like [surveydown](https://github.com/surveydown-dev/surveydown) and [shinysurveys](https://github.com/jdtrat/shinysurveys), they rely on Shiny for UI development and are limited to a single survey per server.

 ## SurveyJS